gabrielsoltz/metahub/README.md

 ## Requirements

 **MetaHub** is a Python3 program.
-You need to have Python3 installed in your system and same python modules described in the file `requirements.txt`.
+You need to have Python3 installed in your system and the required python modules described in the file `requirements.txt`.

-Requirements can be installed in your system manually (using pip3) or using a Python virtual environment (suggedted method).
+Requirements can be installed in your system manually (using pip3) or using a Python virtual environment (suggested method).

+Alternatively you can run this tool using Docker.

-## Run it using Python Virtual Environment
+### Run it using Python Virtual Environment

 1. Clone the repository: `git clone git@github.com:gabrielsoltz/metahub.git`
 2. Change to repostiory dir: `cd metahub`